 Thai Business Class Review Flight Bangkok to Sydney and return Boeing 747 (9 hours each way)

-Business is a 2 by 2 configuration both upstairs and downstairs.
+Business is a 2 by 2 seat configuration for business class passengers both upstairs and downstairs.
 There was no wifi on this flight.

 The downstairs business class does not have this – it is just standard seat near the window for the A seat.
 I was seat 25A.
 However, the seats on the other side of the aisle do not have a window on the window seat but do have a bit more room on the side of the seat rest – these would be the best seats if you were on an overnight flight and couldn’t get into the bubble.